 2. Selecting the Wrong Software

-As you begin evaluating ERP software or SCM software, you’ll discover that there are countless different solutions on the market.
-If you rush the software selection stage, you could end up with a solution that doesn’t fit your needs or won’t scale with your company.
+Unfortunately, if you rush the software selection stage, you could end up with an ERP solution that doesn’t fit your needs or won’t scale with your company.

-Once these exercises are complete, you’ll have a clearer view of the requirements to prioritize when evaluating systems.
 Conducting requirements gathering before ERP selection is a lifesaver (and time saver) whether you’re looking for the best ERP for manufacturing or the best CRM for your retail business.

 3. Neglecting Business Process Reengineering